ernestoper/mesh_partition/README.md

       Option ``-odom`` can be used here to output the partitioned mesh data into VTK files for visualization.

     Note, in this step the command must be run with its full path.

-Always, the full options of the tool can be displayed by run command
+    Always, the full options of the tool can be displayed by run command ``partmesh --help``.

-      ``partmesh --help``